-"This type of experience adds to the careers of everyone involved because of the interaction they have with other professionals from different cultures.
+"This type of experience adds to the careers of everyone involved, because of the interaction they have with other professionals from different cultures.
 This direct connection with Sweden creates an easier decision-making flow and drives the development of Gripen.
-It is a unique opportunity to take part in the development cycle for a jet fighter for Brazil," says Felipe Langellotti Silva, an Embraer product development engineer.
+It is an unique opportunity to take part in the development cycle for a jet fighter for Brazil," says Felipe Langellotti Silva, an Embraer product development engineer.

-The transfer of technology applied to the Brazilian Gripen programme needs specialised professionals and encourages Brazil to enhance its research and development programmes in the aviation industry.
-"Acquiring all this technology means that the industry is prepared to support FAB in the operation of Gripen," says Guilherme Lariu, a structural calculation engineer at Embraer.
+The transfer of technology applied to the Brazilian Gripen Programme needs specialised professionals and encourages Brazil to enhance its research and development programmes in the aviation sector.
+Acquiring this technology indicates that also the industry is prepared and ready to support the Brazilian Air Force in Gripen's operation, maintenance and future upgrades.